 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
 After this offering, we will have 33,817,434 outstanding shares of common stock based on the number of shares outstanding as of January 15, 2007.
-This includes the 5,000,000 shares that we are selling in this offering, which may be resold in the public market immediately.
+This includes the 5,000,000 shares that we are selling in this offering, which may be resold in the public market immediately, unless purchased by one of our existing affiliates.
 The remaining 28,817,434 shares are currently restricted as a result of securities laws or lock-up agreements but will be able to be sold in the near future as set forth below.